THE NORTH CENTRAL FLORIDA REGIONAL HOUSING AUTHORITY'S SECTION 8 OFFICE VISIT ON OCTOBER 11, 2018 HAS BEEN CANCELLED DUE

 Wakulla County residents may also be able to receive assistance through the Low Income Home Energy Assistance Program (LIHEAP) and Weatherization Assistance Program (WAP).
 Capital Area Community Action Agency (CACAA) administers the LIHEAP and WAP programs in Wakulla County.
 CACAA can be contacted at (850) 926-3122 or at (850) 653-8057 (Apalachicola Office number).
 Their offices are located at the Wakulla Career Center, 2932 Crawfordville Highway, Crawfordville, FL 32327.

 Wakulla County citizens may also be able to receive rental and utility payment assistance through the Housing Choice Voucher (Section 8) program.
 However, it is important to note that the Section 8 waiting list is currently closed.
 The Section 8 program is administered by the North Central Florida Regional Housing Authority (NCFRHA).
 NCFRHA staff are generally available to meet with citizens on the second and fourth Thursdays from 1 to 4 P.M. at the Wakulla County Board of County Commissioners Administration office located at 3093 Crawfordville Highway.
 NCFRHA can be reached at (352) 486-5420.
-The schedule for the second half of 2017 NCFRHA staff office days in Wakulla County can be viewed here.
+The schedule for the 2018 NCFRHA staff office days in Wakulla County can be viewed here.

 What is Fair Housing?
 Fair housing is your right under the law to compete equally for housing, without regard to race, color, national origin, religion, sex, disability, family status, genetic information or any other protected class.
 Fair housing is a right, not a privilege.
 Federal law prohibits housing discrimination based on protected classes such as your race, color, national origin, religion, sex, family status, or disability.